jci-metasys/tutorial-csharp/lesson3/README.md

 alarmsResponse = await client.GetAsync(alarmsResponse.Headers.Location);
 ```

-Lesson 3 Code (We can again accomplish each request with one call)
+Lesson 3 Code (We can accomplish each request with one call)

 ```csharp
 var loginResponseMessage = await client.PostAsync("login", loginContent);